ludocode/onramp/core/cci/1-opc/README.md

 Expression parsing in cci/1 is similar to cci/0.
 All expression functions emit code on the fly.
 When an expression parsing function returns, code to compute that expression has already been emitted.

 The code they emit places the result of the expression in `r0`.
-This stage only supports word-size r-values in expressions.
+This stage only supports register-sized r-values in expressions.
 This means structs cannot be passed by value and `long long` is not supported.

 When an expression returns an l-value, the emitted code places the *address of* the value in `r0` instead of the value itself.
 The function `compile_lvalue_to_rvalue()` converts an l-value into an r-value.